 3. We do not believe the following third-party cookware materials are OK to use.

-- Paper of any kind (other than parchment paper)
+- Paper of any kind (other than parchment paper in post-preheat Bake mode)

 - Metal with Teflon or other non-stick coating